Marta44/to-press2019/README.md

 It plays with neutral light colours which invoke earth-tones and clay's hues:

 * I've chosen a soft clay color shade (#eed2c9) for backgrounds.
-* I've used a gray (rgb 128,128,128) for body-text to make it outstanding and in contrast.
+* I've used an ultimate gray (rgb 149,154,156) for body-text to make it outstanding and in contrast.
 * I've chosen the porcelain color (rgba 236,240,241,1) for the navigation bar background.
 * I've chosen a darker clay color (#cc7459) when the mouse hovers over the text in the navbar.
-* I've used a darker gray (#) for headings.
+* I've used a darker dusted clay color (#c55f40) for headings.

 **Typography**
 * "Fredericka the Great" font ("Exo" as fallback font) for headings.
 I've chosen this font for its artistic and clear aspect.